tc39/proposal-smart-pipelines/readme.md

 <summary>
-There are seventeen ordered Goals that the smart body syntax tries to fulfill, which may be summarized,
+There are seventeen ordered Goals that the smart body syntax tries to fulfill, which may be summarized,\
-“Don’t break my code,”<br>
+“Don’t break my code,”\
-“Don’t make me overthink,”<br>
+“Don’t make me overthink,”\
-“Don’t shoot me in the foot,”<br>
+“Don’t shoot me in the foot,”\
-“Make my code easier to read,”<br>
+“Make my code easier to read,”\
-and other.
+and other Goals.
 </summary>

 <table>